-In this work, we proposed a differentially private joint independence test based on dHSIC.
-Given that the limiting distribution of empirical estimate of dHSIC is complex Gaussian chaos, we considered two resampling methods, permutation and bootstrap in privacy.
-The proposed permutation-based dpdHSIC enjoys DP guarantee, non-asymptotic level and pointwise consistent, while the bootstrap counterpart suffers power inconsistency.
-We further investigated the uniform power of the proposed dpdHSIC in terms of dHSIC metric and $L_2$ metric.
+In this work, we propose a DP joint independence test based on dHSIC.
+Given that the limiting distribution of the empirical estimate of dHSIC is a complex Gaussian chaos, we consider two resampling methods, permutation and bootstrap under privacy constraints.
+We show that the proposed permutation-based dpdHSIC enjoys DP guarantees, a non-asymptotic level and pointwise consistency, while the bootstrap counterpart suffers from power inconsistency.
+We further investigate the uniform power of the proposed dpdHSIC in terms of dHSIC metric and $L_2$ metric.
 The minimum separation of the proposed test matches the minimax separation up to constant factors across different privacy regimes.
-Numerical simulations and real data analysis were conducted to validate our theoretical findings as well as to underline the practical value the method.
+Numerical simulations and real data analysis validate our theoretical findings.

-Our work arises a few remarks for feature investigation.
-First, we introduced a general framework to conduct differentially private test, including bootstrap and permutation.
-We also note the recent work by \cite{Covington2025UnbiasedSE}.
-It conducted statistical inference via non-parametric bootstrap, the bag of little bootstraps proposed in \cite{Kleiner2014ASB}.
-Using the out-bag resampling samples to achieve differential privacy deserves further investigation.
-Second, the DP bootstrap in our framework suffers intractable sensitivity, whereas it shares the same sensitivity with permutation for MMD \citep{Gretton2012AKT}.
+Although the DP bootstrap for dHSIC suffers from intractable sensitivity, it shares the same sensitivity as permutation for MMD \citep{Gretton2012AKT}.
 We conjecture that the large sensitivity is caused by the tensor product kernel.
-The comparison between DP bootstrap and DP permutation would be an interesting direction for future investigation.
+The further comparison between DP bootstrap and DP permutation would be an interesting direction for future investigation.

 \begin{appendices} \allowdisplaybreaks[3]

 {\thesection.\arabic{equation}}

 {\thesection\arabic{table}} {\thesection\arabic{figure}} {\thesection\arabic{algorithm}}